Ray Weymann

 Ray Weymann is a retired astronomer and astrophysicist, associated with the Carnegie Institution of Washington.
 His PhD is from Princeton University.
 He is a founder of the Climate Science Rapid Response Team, a member National Academy of Sciences (1984), and past president of the Astronomical Society of the Pacific 1973-1975.

 He has made notable contributions to astronomy in the areas of the evolution of high redshift galaxies, and mass ejection from active galaxies.
+He was part of the team that first observed a gravitationally lensed quasar in 1979.